Skip to main content

 Accessory Muscles of Breathing

-Accessory muscles of breathing, such as the sternocleidomastoid and scalene muscles, assist in inhalation, especially when the diaphragm is compromised.
-If the phrenic nerves are severed, these muscles would contract more actively to compensate for the reduced tidal volume and inspiratory reserve volume, allowing for some degree of ventilation despite the loss of diaphragm function.
+Accessory muscles of breathing, such as the sternocleidomastoid and scalene muscles, assist in inhalation, especially when the primary muscles (like the diaphragm) are compromised.
+If the phrenic nerves are severed, these muscles would contract more actively to compensate for the reduced tidal volume and inspiratory reserve volume, allowing for some degree of respiratory function despite the loss of diaphragm control.

 Recommended video: